techcow2/app-genie/README.md

 ## Project Description

-App Genie is a web-based application designed to provide users with a seamless and interactive experience.
-The project includes a main web interface and various support files to enhance user interaction and usability.
+App Genie is a ChatGPT front end designed for HTML, JavaScript, and CSS developers.
+It offers an interactive interface to enhance the development experience.

 ## Features